Main CB500X RR Index page

 RRP came up with an alternative location for the remote reservoir on the RHS pillion peg (left).

 Another thing I’d question are RRP’s spring rate guidelines as copied from here:

 A couple of road tests mentioned their Level 3 test bike (different set up from mine) felt on the soft side.
-I’d say if you’re pitching a conversion suited to overland travel (in the European sense) then for well-fed adventurists like myself, the RRP shock springs are a bit on the light side.
-I see the X RR are more on an all-road touring bike than a dirt road tourer.
+I’d say if you’re pitching a conversion suited to overland travel (in the European sense) then for well-fed adventurists like myself, the RRP shock springs were a bit on the light side.
+I see the 500X RR as more of an all-road touring bike than a dirt road tourer.
 As such riders will load it up with hard luggage and racks and stiff, long-lasting all-road tyres (like the K60s I used).

 Fyi RRP’s recommended rear settings are: